slgotting/timetrack-slg/README.md

 ## TimeTrack

-Data populated from these scripts is meant to be visualized at <https://timetrack.slgotting.com>
+Data populated from these scripts is meant to be interacted with at <https://timetrack.slgotting.com>

 ## Compatibility

 Right now this script is only usable on Linux.
 Tested working on Ubuntu 18.
-It should work on any linux distro if the following commands work:
+It should work on any linux distro if the following commands are available:

 * xdotool
 * wmctrl
+* xprintidle

 I may add support for Windows in the future but I wanted to get it out as it is right now.

 ## Getting Started

-### Install packages with
+1. ### Install package with

 `pip install timetrack-slg`

-### Setup up systemd to automatically run script to track active window
+2. ### Set up systemd to automatically run script (heed warnings)

  :warning: | Make sure to change username to your username :---: | :---